brainstormforce/wp-spectra/README.md

 ### x.x.x ###
 * Improvement: Global - Added responsive support for gradient background settings.
 * Fix: Global - Resolved an issue wherein the custom CSS would get special characters converted to unicode.
+* Fix: Global - Resolved an issue wherein the translated setting panels in some Spectra blocks would cause some Spectra Pro features in those blocks to not work as expected.

 ### x.x.x ###
 * Improvement: Tabs - Enhanced accessibility in the tabs and improved the content accessibility.